Sir Henry Joseph Wood (3 March 1869 – 19 August 1944)

 was an English conductor best known for his association with London’s annual series of promenade concerts known as The Proms.

-After his death in 1944, the concerts were officially renamed in his honour as The Henry Wood Promenade Concerts, although they continued to be generally referred to as The Proms.
+After Wood’s death in 1944, the concerts were officially renamed in his honour as The Henry Wood Promenade Concerts, although they continued to be generally referred to as The Proms.

 In the summer of 1965 (when I was about fourteen) my dad decided we should go to The Proms at the Royal Albert Hall.